mehedihjoy0/GPhotos-Unlimited/README.md

 4. Tap on **Install from Storage**.
 5. Select the downloaded module ZIP file.
 6. Reboot your device.
-7. Wait untill the existing version of "Google Photos" automatically be uninstalled and installed the module's version.
+7. Wait untill the existing version of "Google Photos" automatically be uninstalled and installed the module version.

-[Don't try to install/update "Google Photos" from "Google Play Sote"]
+>[Don't try to install/update "Google Photos" from "Google Play Store"]

 ## Troubleshooting